Xenorf/SPL_compiler/README.md

 ## Additional functionalities

-On top of the [language specification](git_ressources/definition_SPL_language.pdf) I had to define some behaviors for the compiler to work.
+On top of the [language specification](git_ressources/definition_SPL_language.pdf) I defined some behaviors for the compiler.

 ### Code optimization